jerrysalonen/Puhelinluettelo-fullstack/README.md

 # Puhelinluettelo-fullstack
-Combines front end and back end repos of puhelinluettelo Heroku build is not from this combined repo.
+Combines front end and back end repos of puhelinluettelo.
+Heroku build is not from this combined repo.

 # Heroku link: